-Whole school approaches Additional, targeted support and provision Specialist, individualised support The universal offer to all children and YP and provision All our pupils benefit from high quality We are constantly working to improve our Our teachers and teaching assistants teaching throughout the school. subject knowledge and expertise to help access training and support to help them us to support pupils effectively. work effectively to support and challenge The Senior Leadership Team (SLT) children. undertakes a regular programme of lesson Training by school staff and through specialist observation and work scrutiny to monitor, trainers in the last three years for staff has We use research findings to help us to evaluate and improve our teaching and improve our practice in understanding included: Attachment children's learning and development for learning.
-Autism awareness training example through the use of visible High quality training is a high priority at Fun Fit /Dyspraxia (DCD) learnina. school for all of our staff.
-Use of ICT to support pupils' learning Behaviour for learning We use a multi-sensory approach where Raising boys' achievement possible which particularly benefits Five of our teaching assistants are working towards university-level qualifications in Encouraging learning independence children who are dyslexic or show dyslexic teachina and learnina.
+Whole school approaches Additional, targeted support and provision Specialist, individualised support The universal offer to all children and YP and provision All our pupils benefit from high quality We are constantly working to improve our • Our teachers and teaching assistants teaching throughout the school. subject knowledge and expertise to help access training and support to help them us to support pupils effectively. work effectively to support and challenge The Senior Leadership Team (SLT) children. undertakes a regular programme of lesson Training by school staff and through specialist observation and work scrutiny to monitor. trainers in the last three years for staff has We use research findings to help us to evaluate and improve our teaching and improve our practice in understanding included: learning.
+Attachment children's learning and development for Autism awareness trainina example through the use of visible High quality training is a high priority at Fun Fit /Dyspraxia (DCD) learning. school for all of our staff.
+Use of ICT to support pupils' learning Behaviour for learning We use a multi-sensory approach where possible which particularly benefits Five of our teaching assistants are working Raising boys' achievement towards university-level qualifications in Encouraging learning independence children who are dyslexic or show dyslexic teaching and learning.
 The impact of the SEND reform characteristics.
 Vision Support Team training